pflanze/functional-perl/README.md

 which prevents its use in an interactive way, like from a read-eval print loop or debugger, and makes writing tests more difficult.

+Functional programming is often associated with strong static typing (as in Haskell or Scala).
+Those two complement each other because the side-effect free model simplifies the description of what a piece of code does via its types, and types can guarantee that a particular piece of code is pure.
+But the same advantages that functional programs have for machines to reason about are also valid for humans.
+Thus you can still benefit from functional programming in a dynamically typed language like Perl--and you get some additional interactivity benefits on top.

 <with_toc>

 ## Examples